2001 National League Division Series: Game 3

 In Game 3, Batista returned to the mound to start for Arizona.
 Opposing him would be Darryl Kile.
 Both pitchers kept the game scoreless until Jim Edmonds's two-run homer in the bottom of the fourth gave the Cardinals a 2–0 lead.
 Luis Gonzalez responded with a homer off the right field pole to make it a one-run game in the sixth.
 Then the Diamondbacks came back in dramatic fashion.
 After Kile allowed a leadoff walk in the top of the seventh, Mike Matthews came on in relief and allowed a one-out single before Greg Colbrunn tied the game with an RBI single.
 A fielder's choice put two men on for eventual NLCS MVP Craig Counsell.
 He then hit a three-run home run to right that put the D'Backs up 5–2.
-Rentería's home run in the bottom of the inning off of Brian Anderson made it 5–3, but Byung-hyun Kim closed the door in the ninth despite allowing a leadoff single and subsequent walk.
+Rentería's home run in the bottom of the inning off of Brian Anderson made it 5–3, but Byung-hyun Kim closed the door in the ninth despite allowing a leadoff single and subsequent walk to earn the save.
 Tragically, this wound up being Kile's final playoff game.